 “Dr. [Judith] Herman was correct when she stated ‘Atrocities . . . refuse to be buried.
 Remembering and telling the truth about terrible events are prerequisites both for the restoration of the social order and for the healing of individual victims.’
 Neustein and Lesher’s book takes important steps toward these crucial goals.” , New York Law Journal, July 12, 2006 (pg.
 2).

 “I highly recommend From Madness to Mutiny as required reading in family law courses in our law schools as well for trainings for judges, therapists, social workers, child protective services and law enforcement as well as for anyone who is writing seriously about child abuse.
-Most of all, I applaud Neustein and Lesher for putting a book into the hands of so many protective mothers (or other protective relatives) that will let them know that they are not alone and that they are not crazy for wanting to do everything in their power to protect their precious children.” , Sexual Assault Report (May/June 2005).
+Most of all, I applaud Neustein and Lesher for putting a book into the hands of so many protective mothers (or other protective relatives) that will let them know that they are not alone and that they are not crazy for wanting to do everything in their power to protect their precious children.” , Sexual Assault Report published by the Civic Research Institute (May/June 2005).

 “. . .
 [T]he book presents significant evidence of systemic failure . . . it is an important reminder of the need for very thorough and careful investigation of and hearing on all charges of child abuse and custodial conditions.” , Professor, , in discussion of books nominated for the annual Scribes Prize from the American Society of Writers on Legal Subjects, August 2006.